src-bin/substrate-docs/www/src-bin.com/substrate/manual/removing-an-aws-region.md

 ## Remove the region from Substrate

-Run `substrate-bootstrap-network-account` and edit remove the region from your list of regions.
-After it completes its run you'll have a great many directories in `root-modules` that reference the region which will no longer be managed by any Substrate tools.
+Run `substrate bootstrap-network-account -fully-interactive`.
+When prompted if your region list is accurate, respond "no", and remove the region from your list of regions.
+When this command exits, you'll have a great many directories in `root-modules` that reference the region which will no longer be managed by any Substrate tools.

 ## Destroy admin and service infrastructure in the region

 <code>find root-modules -name <em>region</em></code> to list all the root modules that run in the region.
-Starting with your service accounts, run `terraform destroy` in each one and then `rm -f -r` that directory.
+Starting with your admin and service accounts, run `terraform destroy` in each one and then `rm -f -r` that directory.

 ## Destroy network peering relationships